nvimpel/chipwhisperer/docs/source/getting-started.rst

 Hardware documentation can be found in the "Hardware" section of this site.

-Hardware is for the most part open source and design files/schematics can be found either on the `ChipWhisperer Github repository`_, or on a `UFO target board repository`_.
+Hardware is for the most part open source and design files/schematics can be found either on the `ChipWhisperer Capture Github repository`_, or on a `UFO target board repository`_.

 .. image:: _images/cwlite_basic.png